 Tip – Try to arrive 15 minutes before opening time to enjoy a less crowded experience.
 You can reserve tickets online.

 On your last morning in Porto, enjoy a leisurely stroll past the pastel-colored houses and flat-bottomed boats on the waterfront.
 Explore the medieval lanes and alleyways whilst keeping your eyes peeled for the array of street art that dots the city.
 Stop for a coffee at one of the many cafes and enjoy the views of the of double-decker iron Dom Luís I bridge – If you have the time, you can walk across the pedestrian walkway taking in the picture-postcard views above the Douro River.

 Before you pack your bags and leave Porto behind, take a cruise down the River Douro.
 The 50 minute ‘Six Bridges’ cruise is a good tour that follows the route of the old Rabello boats that used to transport the port from the Douro Valley, passing beneath 6 of Porto’s most historic bridges that connect Porto to the Porto wine cellars in Vila Nova de Gaia before the mouth of the river opens up to meet the Atlantic Ocean.

 How to get to Porto Airport from the City Centre

-Porto Airport (Francisco Sá Carneiro Airport) is located 11km (6.8miles) outside of the city centre and is easily accessible by public transport.
+Porto Airport (Francisco Sá Carneiro Airport) is located 11km (6.8miles) outside of the city center and is easily accessible by public transport.